-Counselor Workshop: The Value of a Liberal Arts and Science Education
+Thank you to those that attended our Fall 2014 Counselor Workshop: The Value of a Liberal Arts and Science Education

-In a 2014 study, done by the Association of American Colleges and Universities, the following findings underscore how important liberal arts College graduates will succeed in the global economy.
+In a 2014 study, done by the Association of American Colleges and Universities, the following findings underscore how important liberal arts college graduates will succeed in the global economy.

 - 9 of 10 employers want to hire graduates that have integrity, ethical judgment and the capacity for lifelong learning.

 - More than 75% of employers indicated that liberal arts graduates have the necessary critical thinking, complex problem solving and excellent written and oral communication skills.

 - Almost 75% of employers said they would highly recommend a liberal arts education to a high school senior as the best way to prepare in the global economy today.